nilekell/jamaica-cs-pp-scraper/README.md

 # Jamaican High Commission Appointment Availability Checker

-This script retrieves available appointment slots for both Passport and Citizenship services offered by the Jamaican High Commission in the United Kingdom.
+The `scraper.py` script retrieves available appointment slots for both Passport and Citizenship services offered by the Jamaican High Commission in the United Kingdom.
 It does so by interacting with the [YouCanBook.me API](https://ycbm.stoplight.io/docs/youcanbookme-api), creating an intent, obtaining an availability key, and then fetching appointment slots for several months in advance.
 The script can also send an email with the resulting availability information.

+A companion component, `citizenship_notifier.py`, compares freshly scraped Citizenship appointments with a saved record of previously known appointment timestamps.
+If any new slots are detected, it sends a dedicated email alert for Citizenship appointments and updates the stored timestamps, ensuring only newly introduced slots trigger notifications.

 ---